ppy/osu-wiki/wiki/Mascots/en.md

 ![Maria](img/Maria.png "Maria")

-Maria is the osu!mania mascot that had joined the osu! mascots on 2016-03-04.
+Maria is the osu!mania mascot that had joined on 2016-03-04.
 Her art was designed by Daru.

 ### Mocha